Bitcoin with shadowy figure

 Three common cryptocurrency scams and fraud trends

-At Onfido, we’ve seen that as the price of cryptocurrencies goes up, so does the number of suspected fraudulent cases across our crypto customers.
-While not a scam in itself, this trend points towards fraudsters’ behavior.
+At Onfido, we’ve seen that as the price of cryptocurrencies goes up, so does the number of suspected fraudulent onboarding cases across our crypto customers.

-As a crypto provider, you’re more likely to see a rise in fraudulent attacks (such as the ones outlined below) when the price of crypto is higher.
+As a crypto provider, you’re more likely to see a rise in fraudulent attacks when the price of crypto is higher.
 Similarly, you might experience spikes in fraudulent activity during promotional campaigns, such as referrals or sign-up bonuses.

 1. Fraudulent account creations